vorce/forvillelser/posts/2018-12-30T12:39:52Z-on-designing-data-intensive-applications.md

 %{
   title: "On Designing Data-Intensive Applications",
   description: "A kind of review of the book by Marting Kleppmann",
-  created_at: "2018-12-23T12:39:52.518240Z"
+  created_at: "2018-12-30T12:39:52.518240Z"
 }
 ---
-Designing Data-Intensive Applications -- The big ideas behind reliable, scalable, and maintainable systems -- is a book written by Martin Kleppmann, published in 2017 by O'reilly.
+Designing Data-Intensive Applications -- The big ideas behind reliable, scalable, and maintainable systems -- is a book written by [Martin Kleppmann](http://martin.kleppmann.com/), published in 2017 by O'reilly.

 I read this book cover-to-cover, which is probably not necessary or even recommended.
 But it worked quite well for me, although it took a long time to finish.
 Towards the end of the book
 I started thinking about writing a sort of review of it.
 Partly to make some of the ideas and concepts stick better, and partly because I think it's a great book that more people should read.

 While reading technical books I usually make markings on sections I like to get back to.
 Either to re-read, or maybe as a starting point for a small experiment of my own, or just because the page/section is really good.
-In this post I'll write a short snippet about each such marking I made for Designing Data-Intensive Applications.
+In this post I'll write a short snippet about each such marking I made for [Designing Data-Intensive Applications](http://dataintensive.net/).

 My expectations on the book was different than the actual content.
 I had the impression that DD-IA was going to be more like cookbook style read, recipes on how to architect scalable backend apps.